“Drop the coin in the slot…Mr. Robot delivers the correct amount of gasoline.”

 According to Zeoli, the L.P.
 Starkey Pump Company, which was later sold to Gas-O-Mat Inc. of Denver, produced two models of coin-operated pumps.

 “Starkey and his wife ran a service station in Fort Collins.
 Starkey was constantly being awakened during the night by tourists who wanted gasoline.
 His wife actually came up with the idea of making a gas pump that would dispense gas without Starkey having to get out of bed and service the tourist.
-This gave Starkey the idea for the coin operated pump.”
+This gave Starkey the idea for the coi-operated pump.”

 “Unfortunately, Starkey allowed his patent to expire on one of the key components in his pumps,” Zeoli reported.
-The component, a “silent mercury switch” that prevented electrical circuits sparks, “went on to be used by thousands in the construction business.”
+The component, a “silent mercury switch” that prevented electrical circuit sparks, “went on to be used by thousands in the construction business.”

 Although coin-operated pumps at gas service stations would prove impractical, there were notable attempts in the early 20th century, according to Zeoli.
-The October 18, 1913, issue of Popular Mechanics featured “The Gasoline Slot Machine,” reporting how an automatic pump did not require an attendant.
-Motorists could insert a half dollar coin into a slot and turn a crank.

 End of Gas-O-Mats

-“You can sell gasoline 24-hours a day and 365-days a year, without effort on your part,” one company proclaimed, adding that paying was a simple process for consumers.
+“You can sell gasoline 24 hours a day and 365 days a year, without effort on your part,” one company proclaimed, adding that paying was a simple process for consumers.
 “Drop the coin in the slot — a quarter, half-dollar, or a silver dollar, and Mr. Robot delivers the correct amount of gasoline.”

-By 1915, an article in National Petroleum News reported a key drawback of unattended, coin-operated pumps: “One gasoline vending outfit tried out recently in a middle western city returned about $2 in real currency and $37 in lead slugs, buttons and counterfeit coins for its first 500 gallons of gasoline.”
+By 1915, an article in National Petroleum News reported a key drawback of unattended, coin-operated pumps: “One gasoline vending outfit tried out recently in a middle western city returned about $2 in real currency and $37 in lead slugs, buttons, and counterfeit coins for its first 500 gallons of gasoline.”

-Nonetheless, as a system for numbered highways was established, and U.S. 66 from Chicago to Los Angeles approved in 1926 (learn more in America On the Move), some coin-operated machines survived into the 1930s.
+Nonetheless, as a system for numbered highways was established, and U.S. 66 from Chicago to Los Angeles was approved in 1926 (learn more in America On the Move), some coin-operated machines survived into the 1930s.

 __________________________

 The American Oil & Gas Historical Society (AOGHS) preserves U.S. petroleum history.
-Become an AOGHS annual supporting member and help maintain this energy education website and expand historical research.
+Please become an AOGHS annual supporter and help maintain this energy education website and expand historical research.
 For more information, contact bawells@aoghs.org.
-Copyright © 2023 Bruce A. Wells.
+Copyright © 2025 Bruce A. Wells.
 All rights reserved.

 Citation Information – Article Title: “Coin Operated Gas Pumps.”
 Authors: B.A.
 Wells and K.L.
 Wells.
 Website Name: American Oil & Gas Historical Society.
 URL: https://aoghs.org/technology/coin-operated-gasoline-pumps.
-Last Updated: November 25, 2023.
+Last Updated: November 21, 2025.
 Original Published Date: July 11, 2018.

 Pin It on Pinterest